-Tap Effects at bottom of the screen to view the Insert Effects tab.
+Tap Effects at bottom of the screen so the first square under it is lit to view the Insert Effects tab.
 Press the pad with your snare drum sound to select it.

 To add an effect:

 - 1. Double-tap the desired slot.
 A list of effects will appear. - 2.
 Swipe up or down to move through the list. - 3.
 To load an effect, double-tap it.
 Alternatively, tap it once and then tap Select or push the data dial.
 Let's try Reverb Medium. - 4.
 To close the list, tap Close.